josmar-crwdstffng/angular/aio/content/guide/accessibility.md

 A variety of assistive technologies are available that make it much easier for these groups to interact with web-based software applications.
 In addition, designing an application to be more accessible generally improves the user experience for all users.

-For an in-depth introduction to issues and techniques for designing accessible applications, see the [Accessibility](https://developers.google.com/web/fundamentals/accessibility/#what_is_accessibility) section of the Google's [Web Fundamentals](https://developers.google.com/web/fundamentals).
+For an in-depth introduction to issues and techniques for designing accessible applications, see the [Accessibility](https://developers.google.com/web/fundamentals/accessibility/#what_is_accessibility) section of the [Web Fundamentals](https://developers.google.com/web/fundamentals) by Google.

 This page discusses best practices for designing Angular applications that work well for all users, including those who rely on assistive technologies.